 Starting school is an exciting milestone in your child’s life and Suns Class is one of the Reception year

-groups at Hillcrest Primary School where their educational journey begins and the foundations of learning
+groups at Hillcrest Primary School where their educational journey begins and the foundations of learning are laid.

 I am Mrs Fysh, the class teacher for Suns, and leader of our Early Years Foundation Stage Team.
 I